How to Boil Eggs in Your Electric Kettle: A Quick Guide

 • For soft-boiled eggs: 5 minutes after the auto shut-off

-• For easy peeling - add a tablespoon of salt or vinegar to the water before boiling the eggs.
+Add a tablespoon of salt or vinegar to the water before boiling the eggs and chill in an ice bath after cooking.

-• To help prevent cracking - place eggs gently in the kettle first, avoid moving the kettle once the eggs are in.
+Place eggs gently in the kettle first, avoid aggressively moving the kettle once the eggs are in.
 Do not use a kettle with an exposed heating element, as the high heat from the coil can crack any eggs touching it.

 Recipe Ideas for Boiled Eggs